avinashok/DataSpider/README.md

 # DataSpider
-This project is intended to develop an end-to-end web scraping methodology to collect data on specific contents.
-This is a Proof of Concept work to explore the art of possibility to generate data from open source internet.
+This project is intended to develop a tool which would enable a user to block certain specific contents from their feed.
+These content may include words/phrases, competitor ads, irritating pop-ups, etc.
+Alongside exploring Web Scraping & it's possibilities.
+Started as a webinar material for M.Sc Data analytics students.

 Collecting data from websites using an automated process is known as web scraping.